 College-provided (more to follow):

-- Tikanga Māori – Tikanga Māori cultural competence audit.
+- Tikanga Māori – Tikanga Māori best practice audit.

-- Referral data assessment audit – Self-audit of referral data comleteness.
+- Referral data assessment audit – Self-audit of referral data completeness.

 - Referred patient outcome audit – Self-audit of referral outcomes.

 - Fracture x-ray interpretation audit – Comparison of your x-ray diagnoses with a radiologist’s.

 - Suture outcome audit – Analysis of sutured wound outcomes.

 A doctor may wish to submit a clinical audit of their own design and choosing.
 This will require prior approval, using (form to be developed), but must meet the following requirements:

 - The topic of the audit relates to an area of your practice that may be improved